HashimThePassionate/Python-Deep-Dive/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 Thank you for exploring Python Deep Dive!
-If you have any questions, suggestions, or feedback, feel free to open an issue or contactr.
+If you have any questions, suggestions, or feedback, feel free to open an issue or contact. </br>
-Regards: **HashimThePassionate**
+Regards: **Muhammad Hashim**